jgalfaro/mirrored-geomav/README.md

 #### Algorithm 4, 10 to 90 MAVs, with 10 place recognition indicators.
 ![figure19](https://github.com/jgalfaro/mirrored-geomav/blob/master/figures/Algorithm4-m=10.png)

-## Montecarlo Simulation Results
+## Monte Carlo Simulation Results

 The numeric simulations depicted in previous figures are extended in this section.
-We have implemented our decisional framework and algorithms in a Java simulation, to conduct Montecarlo simulations.
+We have implemented our decisional framework and algorithms in a Java simulation, to conduct Monte Carlo simulations.

-#### Montecarlo Simulation GUI
+#### Monte Carlo Simulation GUI

 ![figureGUI](https://github.com/jgalfaro/mirrored-geomav/blob/master/figures/GUI.gif)